Department of Modern History, Politics and International Relations

 - "'Good Entertainment and Good Family Life': Listener Readings and Responses to Gwen Meredith's The Lawsons and Blue Hills", Journal of Australian Studies, October 1998.

-- 'Public Intimacies: Revisiting the Royal Commission on Human Relationships, 1947-77', in Robert Reynolds, Lisa Featherstone and Rebecca Jennings (eds) Acts of Love and Lust: Sexuality in Australia from 1945-2010, Cambridge Scholars Publishing, forthcoming 2013.
+- 'Public Intimacies: Revisiting the Royal Commission on Human Relationships, 1947-77', in Robert Reynolds, Lisa Featherstone and Rebecca Jennings (eds) Acts of Love and Lust: Sexuality in Australia from 1945-2010, Cambridge Scholars Publishing, 2014.

 - 'The Making History Initiative and Australian Popular History', in Jerome de Groot (ed), Public and Popular History, Routledge, London and New York, forthcoming 2012. (reprint of Rethinking History special issue, Public and Popular History, edited by Jerome de Groot, 15 (2), 2011).